Medical Policy: 02.02.11

 Real-time outpatient cardiac telemetry devices are not intended for monitoring patients with life-threatening arrhythmias.

-The clinical outcomes of extended cardiac monitoring for longer than 48 hours have not been shown to be superior to other available approaches.
-Therefore, the use of these devices is considered investigational for all indications.
+The clinical outcomes of extended cardiac monitoring for longer than 48 hours have not been shown to be superior to other available approaches, including other ambulatory evernt monitors.
+Therefore, the use of these devices is considered not medically necessary for all indications.

 Procedure Codes and Billing Guidelines: